Peshtigo River State Forest

-Peshtigo River State Forest is a 12400 acre Wisconsin state forest in Marinette and Oconto counties.
-The forest is on the Peshtigo River and is next to Governor Thompson State Park.
-Peshtigo River State Forest was established in 2001 and is Wisconsin's newest state forest.
+Governor Earl Peshtigo River State Forest is a 12400 acre Wisconsin state forest in Marinette and Oconto counties.
+The forest is on the Peshtigo River next to Governor Thompson State Park.
+Peshtigo River State Forest includes 25 miles of river, 3200 acre acres of water and 9200 acre acres of forest.
+It allows the gathering and harvesting of forest products, including firewood, holiday trees/boughs, and other woody vegetation, for personal use.
+It was Wisconsin's tenth most popular state park/state forest unit in 2024.